PaddlePaddle/Paddle/paddle/framework/net_design.md

 };
 ```

-`ScratchNet` will create operators so that a private member `ops_` is defined,
+`PlainNet` will create operators so that a private member `ops_` is defined,
 the operators are created by `CreateNet`, and each operator is created by `AddOp`.

 ## Usage
-`ScratchNet` can be used to define and run a network as followed
+`PlainNet` can be used to define and run a network as followed

 ```c++
 // create an empty scope located on CPU device.